The Great Hall – A National Historic Landmark at Monmouth University in New Jersey

 During that era, the organ was a status symbol for captains of industry; a vast music room was part of the palace blueprint.
 A house organ told visitors your were resoundingly successful.
 The last time this amazing instrument was played was in the 1970s.

-Now, the Michelli Family Foundation and the University are asking for help in a restoration project of the organ at an estimated cost of $2 million.
+Now, the Michelli Family Foundation and the University are asking for help in a restoration project of the organ at an estimated cost of over $2 million.
 Students of music will surely be inspired by not only seeing, but hearing this masterful hand-tooled instrument and piece of history.

 View more info at: https://www.monmouth.edu/magazine/of-mammoth-proportions/